tang0226/fracture/README.md

   * Multiship Julia sets (Burning Ship Julia sets with an exponent other than 2)
 * Adjustable iterations
 * Zoom by clicking (focus on a point), or by dragging and releasing (focus on a region)
+* Center the image with Ctrl + click
+* Use Alt + click to view a point's corresponding Juila set or to switch back to the original image

 ## Coding todo list:
 * Add more toolbar options: